 The protocol for play is ever-changing and will predominately hinge on selling the concept – illusory or tangible – of safety.
 The owners stand to lose financially no matter the outcome.
 The players will be damaged in their wallets as well, but they are the ones who will take the field and need to risk illness in doing so.
 Getting beyond the money, the accolades, the fame and the benefits inherent with being a professional athlete, it’s still a job.
 For them, it’s a job that regardless of its lucrative nature, lasts a relatively short time.
 Not all of them make hundreds of millions of dollars and it can all be gone in an instant with many not having the ability to do anything else a quarter as well as they play baseball.

 Is it worth it for them?
-And what level of strong arm tactics are the owners willing to use to get a product – not the product, but product – on the field?
+And what level of strong arm tactics are the owners willing to use to get a product – not the product, but a product – on the field?

 These are questions the MLBPA doesn’t just have the right to ask, but must ask for the protection of its members.
 This goes beyond money and benefits.
 It’s about their entire lives.
 The more pressure the owners exert, the wiser it is for them to protest and ask exactly what they’re getting in exchange for what they’re being asked to give up.